Minimal heights and defect groups with two character degrees: Introduction

 Our investigations give strong evidence for the validity of the conjecture when $D$ has two character degrees.
 As usual, given a finite group $G$ and a fixed prime~$p$, we write $B_0(G)$ to denote the principal $p$-block of $G$.
 Our main result is the following.

 \begin{thmA} Let $p$ be a prime and let $G$ be a finite group.
 If a Sylow $p$-subgroup $P$ of $G$ has two character degrees, then $\mh(B_0(G))\leq \mh(P)$. \end{thmA}

 In other words, we prove the less well understood inequality of the EM-conjecture for principal $p$-blocks of groups whose Sylow $p$-subgroups have two character degrees (the case with just one degree being Brauer's Height Zero Conjecture).
 Our proof depends on the Classification of Finite Simple Groups and the Deligne--Lusztig theory of characters of finite reductive groups.
 Another fundamental tool that we use is the work in \cite{GLPST}.
-It may be worth remarking that the recent solution \cite{MNST} of Brauer's Height Zero Conjecture was preceded by the easier proof in the case of principal blocks in \cite{mn}.
+It may be worth remarking that the recent solution \cite{MNST} of Brauer's Height Zero Conjecture (BHZ) was preceded by the easier proof in the case of principal blocks in \cite{mn}.
 While the proof of the general case of BHZ also depends heavily on \cite{GLPST} by means of \cite{NT13}, the proof of BHZ for principal blocks does not.
 We think that extending our main result to arbitrary blocks will be a very challenging problem.

 Our paper is structured as follows: in Section~\ref{sec:linear} we collect some results on linear and permutation groups that are needed in the proof of Theorem 1.
-We handle the solvable case of Theorem 1 in Section~\ref{sec:solvable}.
 In Section~\ref{sec:simple} we prove some results on simple and almost simple groups, in particular we show a stronger version of Theorem 1 for almost simple groups that may be useful elsewhere (see Theorem~\ref{thm:almost}).
 In Section~\ref{sec:main} we prove Theorem~1.

+{\bf Acknowledgements:} We thank the referees for their careful reading and helpful suggestions, and Mandi Schaeffer Fry for making us aware of an omission in one of our proofs.